 cg2827 at columbia.edu

 Eduardo holds a B.Sc. in Biological Sciences and a M.Sc. in Animal Biology from the University of Brasília (Brazil).
 He completed his Ph.D. in Genetics with Prof. Francisco Salzano at the Federal University of Rio Grande do Sul (Brazil) in 2013 working on the influence of demographic, cultural, and adaptive processes on the genetic diversity of Amerindians during the settlement of the New World.
-His postdoc project is focused on understanding the role of balancing selection in shaping the genetic diversity of modern humans and other primates.
+His postdoc project, supported by a Science with Borders fellowship from Brazil, is focused on understanding the role of balancing selection in shaping the genetic diversity of modern humans and other primates.

 Ziyue received a B.A. in Biology from Tsinghua University in Beijing, China (2010).
 She is a graduate student in the Genetics, Genomics and Systems Biology program at the University of Chicago and the recipient of the Biological Sciences Division Harper Dissertation Fellowship.
 She has worked on modeling and identifying long-lived balanced polymorphisms, and is now focused on estimating neutral and deleterious mutation rates in humans.

 pm2730 at columbia.edu

 Priya has an undergraduate degree in Computer Engineering from University of Mumbai and M.S. in Bioinformatics from George Washington University.
 She received her Ph.D.
 (2013) in Genetics from Harvard University (advised by David Reich and Nick Patterson).
 During her dissertation, she developed novel methods and approaches for analyzing genomic data to learn about population history, particularly focusing on populations of mixed ancestry such as West Eurasians and South Asians.
 During her postdoc, Priya is interested in investigating meiotic recombination and germline mutation in humans.